 Among the city’s numerous streets, some hold special significance.
 For instance, Roslyn Place is a wooden-paved cul-de-sac located in the Shadyside neighborhood.
 Built in 1914, this street showcases the historic Nicholson Pavement style and houses the historic Roslyn Place district.
 Canton Avenue holds the record of being the steepest officially recorded public street in the United States, demonstrating Pittsburgh’s unique topography.

-Other notable streets are East Carson Street, renowned for its concentration of 19th-century homes and a bustling nightlife, and Grant Street, which serves as the core of Pittsburgh’s government and business corridor, Forbes Avenue, a historic road that actually begins in Carlisle, PA and ends in downtown Pittsburgh, and The Boulevard of the Allies, once the most expensive street in America.
+Other notable streets are East Carson Street, renowned for its concentration of 19th-century homes and a bustling nightlife, Grant Street, which serves as the core of Pittsburgh’s government and business corridor, Forbes Avenue, a historic road that actually begins in Carlisle, PA and ends in downtown Pittsburgh, and The Boulevard of the Allies, once the most expensive street in America.

 Expressways: The Major Arteries of Pittsburgh

 The city’s expressways play a vital role in connecting Pittsburgh to various regions.
 The principal highway connecting Pittsburgh to the east is I-376, known locally as the “Parkway East.”
 It features the locally-notorious Squirrel Hill interchange, where unusual traffic patterns and an adjoining tunnel often cause traffic congestion.